Belarusian diaspora: United States

 Belarusian immigrants have been coming to the USA since the 19th century.
 A large group of Belarusian immigrants from Belarus were Belarusian Jews, who came to the country in the late 19th century and early 20th century.
 Another wave of refugees came after the World War II.
 It is difficult to estimate the real number of Americans of Belarusian descent because immigrants from Belarus were often classified as Poles or Russians (sometimes Lithuanians, i.e., Litviny), or sometimes as Ukrainians.

 The largest concentrations of Belarusian Americans live in the metropolitan New York area, New Jersey (especially Highland Park and South River), Cleveland (and its suburbs), Chicago (recent immigrants concentrated around Wheeling), Los Angeles, and Detroit.

 South America

 Argentina

 The First organized Belarusian diaspora in Argentina appeared in the first half of the 20th century.
-The Belarusian diasporas count between 10 and 20 thousand people.
+In the interwar period, the Belarusian diaspora counted between 10 and 20 thousand people.
 Almost all Belarusian immigrants of that time came to Argentina from Poland-occupied West Belarus.
 Unlike in other western countries, Belarusian organizations in Argentina were pro-Soviet and fell under influence of the Soviet embassy.
 There was a wave of repatriation to the Belarusian SSR in 1956.